Zytekaron/fidokit/README.md

         if you are trying to investigate an error or recover your vault.
         You should also enable this option if submitting a bug report.

+    -U, --unlock
+      * Starts the program in "unlock mode", which is used in scripting contexts to prompt the user to directly unlock the vault instead of providing the user with an interactive menu that must be exited.

     --disable-biometrics
       * This flag can be used to disable the behavior where PIN entry is skipped for keys that support biometrics.
 This can be used if you